 - Let your curiosity fight your fear.

-- Face your fears, nothing gives you better sense of satisfaction than to conquer them.
+- Face your fears, nothing gives you a better sense of satisfaction than to conquer them.

 - And the last one: If you don’t want to try something, simply don’t and feel good about it.